RamSailopal/fmql-patients-admin/README.md

  Another **ZIPADD** variable is used to reference the "backend" zip api server (to render open street maps for each patient)

- To set the environment variable, run:
+ To set the environment variables, run:

      export GITADD="http:dockerserveraddress:3001"